Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

 \paragraph*{Yukawa interaction ---} We remind the reader that this vertex was already introduced in Sec.~\ref{sec:diffusivemodes}, where we noted that a minimal interaction term of the conserved density field with spinors takes the form of a Yukawa coupling~\eqref{eq:Yukawa_action_1}.
 To emphasize its compliance with the symmetry principles identified above, we repeat the construction of the Yukawa vertex using only the microscopic symmetries (i)-(v), and FDS.

 Retaining only relevant terms to leading order in a derivative expansion, the interactions take the form of a Yukawa term

 which is constrained only by Hermiticity (i) and probability conservation (ii), which requires $B=B^\dag$.
-To proceed, we need to first distinguish the transformation behavior of $n_c$ under chiral, Pin$(d)$, and FDS symmetry.
-We distinguish two cases \begin{itemize} \item[(a)] $n_c$ is a conserved density given by Eq.~\eqref{eq:density_bosonic}, associated to an independent bosonic degree of freedom, coupled to fermionic modes as shown in Sec.~\ref{sec:diffusivemodes}. \item[(b)] $n_c(\vecx,t)=\bar{\psi}_c(\vecx,t)\psi_c(\vecx,t)$ is the local fermionic density (cf. (iv)). \end{itemize} In (a), the density field $n_c$ is invariant under chiral symmetry (cf. (iii)) and transforms as a scalar under weak Pin($d$) symmetry (cf. (v)).
+To proceed, we need to first distinguish the transformation behavior of $n_c$ under chiral, $\mathrm{Pin}(d)$, and FDS symmetry.
+We distinguish two cases \begin{itemize} \item[(a)] $n_c$ is a conserved density given by Eq.~\eqref{eq:density_bosonic}, associated to an independent bosonic degree of freedom, coupled to fermionic modes as shown in Sec.~\ref{sec:diffusivemodes}. \item[(b)] $n_c(\vecx,t)=\bar{\psi}_c(\vecx,t)\psi_c(\vecx,t)$ is the local fermionic density (cf. (iv)). \end{itemize} In (a), the density field $n_c$ is invariant under chiral symmetry (cf. (iii)) and transforms as a scalar under weak $\mathrm{Pin}(d)$ symmetry (cf. (v)).
 Under FDS, the density fluctuations $\phi$ (cf. Eq.~\eqref{eq:Hydro_action}) transform as $\phi(\mathbf{x},t)\to\phi(\mathbf{x},-t)$.
 Thus, the matrix structure for the Yukawa coupling is identical to the structure of the inverse bare Green's function at zero momentum and frequency (cf. Eq.~\eqref{eq:bare_propagators})

-where the Yukawa couplings are $g\in\mathbb{C}$ and $g_d=-\Im(g)\in\mathbb{R}$.
+where the Yukawa couplings $g\in\mathbb{C}$ and $g_d=-\Im(g)\in\mathbb{R}$.
 In particular, the locking of the dissipative coupling $g_d$ to $\Im(g)$ is a consequence of the FDS.
-Moreover, since the noise field $\theta_q(\vecx,t)$ can only enter the action through its derivatives, only the classical field $n_c(\vecx,t)$ couples to fermions.
+Moreover, since the noise field $\theta_q(\vecx,t)$ can only enter the action through its derivatives, as a consequence of the conservation law, only the classical field $n_c(\vecx,t)$ couples to fermions.
 More precisely, a scaling analysis (cf. Sec.~\ref{sec:treelevel}) shows that interactions with $\theta_q(\vecx,t)$ are irrelevant in all spatial dimensions.

 For case (b), however, the composite density field has odd parity under chiral symmetry, $n_c\rightarrow -n_c$.
 Formally, a Yukawa interaction term of the form~\eqref{eq:Yukawa_action} obtains by a substitution $\mathbb{1}\rightarrow\tau_z$ in the retarded/advanced sectors and $\tau_z\rightarrow\mathbb{1}$ in the Keldysh sector.
 However, as discussed in (iv), the fermionic local density is pinned to $1/2$ as a consequence of chiral symmetry.
 Hence, all couplings of fermionic bilinears with the density mode $n_c$ cannot be generated near the critical point.